gbattocletti-riccardoUrb/RL-exploration-for-UAVs/README.md

 ## Contacts

 For any question or suggestion feel free to contact us at battocletti.gianpietro@gmail.com or riccardourban@hotmail.it.
-Here on GitHub you can also contact us through our personal profiles https://github.com/gbattocletti and https://github.com/RiccardoUrb.
+Here on GitHub you can also visit our personal profiles https://github.com/gbattocletti and https://github.com/RiccardoUrb.